 Inspect the Tires:

-If you’re like most people, you probably haven’t given your car’s tires much thought until it’s time for a tune-up or an oil change.
-However, if you’re preparing an old car for a long trip this summer, it’s important to inspect your tires and make sure they’re in good condition.
+If you’re like most people, you probably don’t think much about your car’s tires until it’s time for an oil change or tune-up.
+But if you’re taking a long trip this summer in an old car, it’s important to check the tires and make sure they’re in good shape.

 If you’ve driven the car for more than 45,000 to 50,000 miles on the same tires, it may be time to replace them.